huaweicloud/terraform-provider-huaweicloud/docs/data-sources/evs_snapshots.md

 The `snapshots` block supports:

-* `id` - The resource ID of EVS cloudvolume snapshot.
+* `id` - The data source ID of EVS cloudvolume snapshot.

 * `name` - The name of cloudvolume snapshot.
 Maximum supported is 64 characters.